margaretd11/TA_application_instruction/index.md

 Learn more about the TA application process at CMU.
 This website is meant to showcase links and a general quickstart guide for CMU students applying to become a Teaching Assistant at various programs.
 If you would like to add to this website, please make a pull request and we can add it.

+# How to navigate

+Click the department you would like to know more about in the section below.
+The link will guide you directly to the relevant page.
+Each resource page is divided into sections, containing information regarding...

+* Platform for application
+* Availability of positions
+* Reaching out (contact information)
+* Eligibility and Pay

+Missing sections indicate that related information is insufficient at current point.

 ## Resources by Department

 - [Electrical and Computer Engineering](https://margaretd11.github.io/TA_application_instruction/departments/ECE)